futufeld/kmedoids/README.md

 #### Iterating on a Solution

 With the two main steps of the k-medoids algorithm complete, it is now possible to perform an iteration, or re-iteration, of the algorithm.
 To iterate a configuration, all non-medoid elements are removed from all clusters so that reclustering can be performed.
-After the elements are reassigned to the clusters, the clusters are re-optimised to ensure the medoids represent the possibly-changed set of elements in each cluster.
-If the selection of medoids in the previous iteration was effective, the reassignment of the removed elements should improve the quality of the configuration - this is the key assumption of the k-medoids algorithm and its effectiveness rests on the strength of this assumption with respect to the dataset being clustered.
+After the elements are reassigned to the clusters, the clusters are re-optimised to ensure that the medoids are representative of the possibly-changed set of elements in each cluster.
+If the selection of medoids in the previous iteration was effective, the reassignment of the just-removed elements should improve the quality of the configuration - this is the key assumption of the k-medoids algorithm and its effectiveness rests on the strength of this assumption.
+That is to say, the configuration is not guaranteed to improve in each iteration of the k-medoids algorithm, but the design of the algorithm is such that it often does.

 #### Required Functions

-In conjunction with the functionality developed thus far, an iteration of the k-medoids algorithm can be performed with the following functions:
+In conjunction with the functionality developed thus far, an iteration of the k-medoids algorithm can be performed using the following functions:

 * `decluster`: Removes the elements from a cluster (excluding the medoid) so that they can be reassigned to the same or another cluster.
 * `deconfigure`: Removes the elements from all clusters so that they can be reassigned to the same or other clusters.